yilewang/tvbdemos/tvb_slurm/tutorial.md

 conda create -n tvbenv -c conda-forge python=3.8 tvb-library tvb-data pandas numpy matplotlib
 ```

-If you want to activate the env, just `source activate tvbenv`
+If you want to activate the env, just `source activate tvbenv` -->

 How to submit job? use `sbatch tvb_long_sim.slurm`

 How to monitor the progress? `watch -n 1 squeue -u$USER`. press 'ctrl+z' to exit

-when it's finished, you go to `/scratch/netid/AD/` to check your results
+when it's finished, you go to `cd /scratch/netid/AD/` to check your results

 if you want to pull the csv file and pic png file into your local computer for visualization